-Some measure of autonomy in determin budget and staffing of a commission or agency is often seen as a critical factor in achieving independence.
-Requiring an to negotiate its budget with the political executive and/or central budgetary agencies in government creates the risk of underfunding and interference in internal decision-making.
-Elect management involves specialized knowledge and skills and, therefore, the freedom to recruit, appoint and classify personnel can be important to both the independence and effectiveness of authorities.
-On the other hand, cannot be completely exempt from the changing financial realities of government.
+Some measure of autonomy in determining the budget and staffing of a commission or agency is often seen as a critical factor in achieving independence.
+Requiring an EMB to negotiate its budget with the political executive and/or central budgetary agencies in government creates the risk of underfunding and interference in internal decision-making.
+Electoral management involves specialized knowledge and skills, and, therefore, the freedom to recruit, appoint and classify personnel can be important to maintaining both the independence and the effectiveness of electoral authorities.
+On the other hand, EMBs cannot be completely exempt from the changing financial realities of government.

-The the budgeting and staffing procedures nly some brief general observations will be provided here.
-In abinet-parliamentary systems, the constitutional principles of ministerial responsibility and the dynamics of power mean th are basically dependent on government decisions, although some safeguards exist to avoid political interference.
-One such safeguard is to have two budgets: one is an annual appropriation for staffing and operating expenses is approved by government and voted by Parliament; and the second is statutory authority to spend the money needed to stage elections and referendums. he practice in Australia, India and New Zealand is for the commissions to negotiate with the reasury or the finance department.
-In the UK, the Electoral Commission previews its budgetary requirements with the all-party Speaker’s Committee before government and then Parliament approve the budget.
+The case studies describe the budgeting and staffing procedures in detail, so only some brief general observations will be provided here.
+In Cabinet-parliamentary systems, the constitutional principles of ministerial responsibility and the dynamics of power mean that EMBs are basically dependent on government decisions, although some safeguards exist to avoid political interference.
+One such safeguard is to have two budgets: one is an annual appropriation for its staffing and operating expenses, and it is approved by government and voted by Parliament; and the second is statutory authority to spend the money needed to stage elections and referendums.

+The practice in Australia, India and New Zealand is for the commissions to negotiate the amount of the annual appropriation with the Treasury or the finance department.
+In the UK, the Electoral Commission previews its budgetary requirements with the all-party Speaker’s Committee before government, and then Parliament approves the budget.
 Elections Canada operates both annual and statutory budgets.
-From 2006 2013 an advisory Speaker’s anel representatives from all parties review budgets of all fficers of Parliamentinisters on the Treasury Board committee agreed to give the advisory panel’s funding recommendations significant weight.
+From 2006 to 2013, an advisory Speaker’s panel, which included representatives from all parties, reviewed requests for increases to the budgets of all officers of Parliament, and ministers on the Treasury Board (a Cabinet committee) agreed to give the advisory panel’s funding recommendations significant weight.
 In 2013, however, the government indicated that the panel would no longer be used for this purpose.

-Another concern is the tendency by governments to treat as just another part of the departmental apparatus of government by insisting that they comply with a wide range of rules concerning, for example, human resource management, classification and compensation and audit and evaluation.
-This tendency can give rise to the appearance or actual interference by central agencies that exist to serve the prime minister and abinet.
-It is difficult for outside observers to determine how constrained authorities are by central administrative policies and rules.
+Another concern is the tendency by governments to treat EMBs as just another part of the departmental apparatus of government by insisting that they comply with a wide range of rules concerning, for example, human resource management, classification and compensation, and audit and evaluation.
+This tendency can give rise to the appearance of, or actual, interference by central agencies that exist to serve the prime minister and Cabinet.
+It is difficult for outside observers to determine how constrained electoral authorities are by central administrative policies and rules.

-In the US, the FEC and the C are required to obtain funding through the budgetary process inside the executive branch.
+In the US, both the FEC and the EAC are required to obtain annual funding through the budgetary process inside the executive branch.
 This means that the Office of Management and Budget must approve their budgetary requests.
-The also fall under government-wide administrative policies requirements to produce strategic plans and report annually on performance measures related to such plans.
+They also fall under government-wide administrative policies, such as requirements to produce strategic plans and report annually on performance measures related to such plans.

 External Accountability to Legislatures and the Public